 President Lincoln, before his death, had considered the role of newly freed persons as a moral imperative.
 Subsequent to the Emancipation, he had pushed for passage of the 13th Amendment, as dramatized in the film, “Lincoln.”
-Throughout the last months of the war Lincoln had revealed his vision of Reconstruction.
+Throughout the last months of the war Lincoln had revealed his vision of restoring Southern States.
 Based on the 1860 election records, when 10 percent in the rebellious states swore a loyalty oath, each state could reform their constitutions recognizing the abolition of slavery.
 President Lincoln believed he possessed the power to pardon, and he would make full use of that Constitutional power.

 Legally speaking, President Lincoln viewed secession as an attempt to leave the Union, and that attempt had failed.
 The Chief Executive would pardon the ring leaders, and move on to rebuild the nation.
 But his political opponents, the Radical Republicans, under the leadership of Congressman Thaddeus Stevens, and Senator Charles Sumner, saw the situation differently.